openfaas/faas/TestDrive.md

-## OpenFaaS - Functions as a Service - TestDrive
+## OpenFaaS - TestDrive

-FaaS is a framework for building serverless functions on Docker Swarm and Kubernetes with first class metrics.
+OpenFaaS (or Functions as a Service) is a framework for building serverless functions on Docker Swarm and Kubernetes with first class metrics.
 Any UNIX process can be packaged as a function in FaaS enabling you to consume a range of web events without repetitive boiler-plate coding.

 > Please support the project and put a **Star** on the repo.